Environmental & Social Impact

 We can also reduce our carbon footprint by:

-• Accommodations: Turn off the air conditioning: AC uses nearly 50% of the energy
+• Accommodations: Turn off the air conditioning

 • Accommodations: Put up the “Do not disturb” sign: Cleaning rooms/towels every day is wasting energy and valuable water.